strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 To enable the provider, create or edit the file at `./config/plugins.js`

-:::tip
+::: note
-When using community providers, you need to pass the full package name to the `provider` key, only Strapi maintained providers can use the short-code eg: `provider: 'strapi-provider-upload-google-cloud-storage'`
+When using community providers, pass the full package name to the `provider` key (e.g. `provider: 'strapi-provider-upload-google-cloud-storage'`).
+Only Strapi-maintained providers can use the shortcode format (e.g. `provider: 'aws-s3'`).
 :::

 ```js